 Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the second quarter of 2010, environmental consultant services were used to provide archaeological monitoring at Titanic Memorial Park, sampling of the wood from the bulkhead at Burling Slip for dendrochronology testing, and comply with the unanticipated discoveries plan at Burling Slip and the monitoring plan at DeLury Square.
+In the third quarter of 2010, environmental consultant services were used to provide archaeological monitoring at Titanic Memorial Park and to comply with the monitoring plan at DeLury Square.
+Funds were reallocated from Planning to Open Spaces to comply with the Board approved reallocation from June 2009.